 Vehicle Kilometers Traveled (VKT) is the total kilometers travelled by motor vehicles on the road network during a given period of time.
-VKT is directly linked to fuel consumption, vehicle emissions, environmental quality, and road network congestion and safety.
-The the current TMP includes VKT in the comparison of alternative scenarios and as an indicator for road network congestion.
+VKT is directly linked to fuel consumption, vehicle emissions, environmental quality, and road an indicator for road network congestion.
 VKT per capita is emerging as an important transportation performance measure.
 Reducing per capita VKT can help achieve air quality, climate change, and congestion reduction goals without penalizing for population growth and its addition in the TMP will be considered in the next update.